OrchardCMS/OrchardCore/src/docs/reference/modules/AutoSetup/README.md

 ```

 This feature is enabled by default in the default project included in the source code, but
-is not with the application templates to prevent any unexpected behavior when a custom projects
+is not with the application templates to prevent any unexpected behavior when a custom project
 is created.